VeraVisions/nuclide/Documentation/Singleplayer/SaveLoad.md

 ### Nuclide APIs

-Every NSEntity class usually comes with a `NSEntity::Save()` and `NSEntity::Restore()` override.
+Every ncEntity class usually comes with a `ncEntity::Save()` and `ncEntity::Restore()` override.
 These are also used for [level transitions](@ref transitions).

-When a save-game has been restored, the overridable method `NSEntity::RestoreComplete()` will be called.
+When a save-game has been restored, the overridable method `ncEntity::RestoreComplete()` will be called.
 At that point AI or some time based triggers get the chance to re-align themselves with the reloaded environment (if necessary).

 ### LVC Files
 The engine stores cached copies for the current (non-saved) game into the `<gamedir>/saves` directory, in the form of **lvc** files.
 Each **lvc** file represents a map, containing a copy of its **entity lump**.